18 April 2024

 Most super funds, including AustralianSuper, let you nominate a beneficiary as either a:

-Just note that only people who’ve opened an account based pension can make reversionary nominations.
+Just note that only people who’ve opened an account based pension or a TTR Income account can make reversionary nominations.

 Binding nomination